Photography: Oscar Bravo

 Things I did well:

-I want to rest less between exercises
+I maintained smooth, efficient pullups Things I want to improve on: I want to rest less between exercises |

 Things I did well:

-I want to rest less between reps on the heavier bars in the 3rd and 4th round
+I transitioned quickly to each exercise Things I want to improve on: I want to rest less between reps on the heavier bars in the 3rd and 4th round |

 Things I did well:

-I want transition faster to the muscle ups
+I did unbroken sets on everything Things I want to improve on: I want transition faster to the muscle ups |

 Things I did well:

-I took big chunks of reps early (35 on the deadlift, and all 55 on the wallball)
+I took big chunks of reps early (35 on the deadlift, and all 55 on the wallball) Things I want to improve on: I want to push harder in the final 1-2 minutes of the workout |

 The final four workouts of the #OpenParkerProject really hammered home the importance of focus in my pursuit of excellence.